Ash20pk/ai-language-learning-app/README.md

 # LangLearn: GPT-Powered AI Language Learning Application
-LangLearn is a smart app that helps you learn new languages.
+LangLearn is an app that helps you learn new languages.
 It uses AI to create a learning plan just for you, based on the language you want to learn.
+Each learning plan has 5 lessons and each lesson has 5 listen and repeat exercises.
 The app listens to you speak and tells you how you're doing right away.
 It doesn't matter if you're just starting or already know some words - LangLearn adjusts to help you improve.

 ## Table of Contents
 - [LangLearn: GPT-Powered AI Language Learning Application](#langlearn-gpt-powered-ai-language-learning-application)